All Episodes

 I hope they're prepared to pay it.

-Anyway, 800-941 Sean, our toll-free number.
+Anyway, 800-941-Sean, our toll-free number.

 We'll get to your calls straight ahead when we come back.

-We'll also talk to a best-selling author.
+We'll also talk to a best-selling author, 23 Minutes in Hell.

-All right, 25 to the top of the hour, 800-941 Sean.
+All right, 25 to the top of the hour, 800-941.

-Um now uh I know he played for the Seahawks, Richard Sherman, and I guess he's being accused of some type of domestic abuse.
+Now, I know he played for the Seahawks, Richard Sherman, and I guess he's being accused of some type of domestic abuse.

-I don't know anything other than what are the details in the case.
+What are the details in the case?

-Uh it's it's a case of domestic battery with his wife.
+It's a case of domestic battery with his wife.

 Okay.